-Constructed of 4 foam layers that conform to the contours of the body without aggravating pressure points.
+Constructed of four foam layers that conform to the contours of the body without aggravating pressure points.
 Cooling technology adds to the comfort it provides.
-Comes with a 101-night trial and is available in medium firm and medium plush, and multiple sizes.
+Comes with a 101-night trial and is available in medium firm, medium plush, and multiple sizes.

 Although several hundred dollars less than other premium mattresses, the Saatva offers reliable support thanks in part to its innerspring build.
 Available in a 14.5-inch model.
 Choose from plush soft, firm, and luxury firm, and enjoy a 120-night sleep trial.

 In the rare case that you need to return this mattress, you may run into hassles.
 Some owners gripe that it aggravated their back pain, but most rave about the comfort.

 Offers the best of both worlds in mattresses, as it's constructed with multiple foam layers and wrapped inner coils for body-hugging support.
 Includes a gel layer that soothes pressure points.
 Doesn't transfer motion that can disturb a partner's sleep.
 Lifetime warranty.

 It doesn't cool very well, and may not work for consumers who need a very firm mattress.